treanus/KUL_Linux_Installation/README.md

 <code> ./KUL_Install_NeuroImagingSoftware.sh </code>

-Depending on the cpu and the internet connection speed this will take a few hourOn some occasions you will be asked to enter your password and/or to confirm the installation.
+Depending on the cpu and the internet connection speed this will take a few hours.

+On some occasions you will be asked to enter your password and/or to confirm the installation.

 ## Post-Install